 While many vegan recipes rely on a creamy cashew sauce, I decided to make this version nut-free.
 Featuring a couple of plant-based ingredients that add a cheesy flavour to the sauce, it's then up to you to decide whether to top it all off with grated vegan cheese.

-For more vegan sides to go with this dish, check out these recipes for vegan scalloped potatoes (dauphinoise), crispy roast potatoes, and roasted sprouts with crispy tofu bacon.
+For more vegan sides to go with this dish, check out these recipes for vegan scalloped potatoes (dauphinoise), crispy roast potatoes, and roasted sprouts with tofu bacon.

 I create new content every single week.
 Subscribe to keep in touch and get a free download of The Vegan Kitchen – My Top 10 Tips.